-Though lockdowns might not be the best thing to happen to us on weekends, we can’t do anything about it.
+Though lockdowns might not be the best thing to happen to us, we can’t do anything about it.
 So why not grab the opportunity of being stuck at home to catch up on our favorite TV shows we wish we had time for….
 To help you out a bit we’ve put together our favorite series on Netflix….
 Enjoy 🙂

 Based on Caroline Kepnes’ best-selling novel of the same name, YOU is a 21st-century love story that asks, “What would you do for love?”
 When a brilliant bookstore manager crosses paths with an aspiring writer, his answer becomes clear: anything.
 Using the internet and social media as his tools to gather the most intimate of details and get close to her, a charming and awkward crush quickly becomes obsession as he quietly and strategically removes every obstacle – and person – in his way.